Where is the church located?

 When is Holy Communion celebrated?

 Holy Communion is served on the first Sunday of each month.
 It is common for us to take the elements of bread and unfermented juice by intinction—tearing a piece of bread from the offered loaf and dipping it in the chalice of juice.
 During cold and flu season, individual cups and pre-cut bread cubes are served.
+Gluten-free bread is available.
 Ask a server for the alternative bread or cup.
 All are invited to celebrate Communion, but you may choose whether or not you wish to participate.

 Is Coffee Hour really an hour long?